Back pain and poor sleep

 If you sleep on your side, here is what you should consider doing.
 Firstly, as with all positions, it is key to try and maintain a neutral spine position.
 To aid this, ensure that your pillow (or pillows) support the weight of your head that keeps it level with the rest of the spine.

-Next, consider keeping a slim pillow (or towel) between the knees.
-This is particularly helpful in helping to relieve pressure on the lower back.
+Next, consider keeping a slim pillow (or towel) between the knees, these tips were particularly helpful in helping to relieve pressure on the lower back.
 And finally, to help maintain a stable position while you sleep, slightly bend the knees.

 If you sleep on your back, then congratulations!
 It is generally considered the best position to sleep in to maintain a decent posture.
 There are a few things you can do to optimise your sleep in the position too.